duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

 modules (can be instantied, can be extended by other classes).
 On other side, module can be included (ie all module's instance methods become avaiable as instance methods in the class) very similar to inheritance.
 Module can also be extended (ie all module's instance methods become class methods).
+Also usefull is that module extends self `module M; extend self; def m;end;end` so you can use `M.m` instead of `M::m`.
 You can see all superclasses and mixin modules with [A.ancestors](http://ruby-doc.com/docs/ProgrammingRuby/html/ospace.html).
 Module class object have `new` method, but it's instance (Module instance) does not have (on other hand `Class` object `a = Class.new` have `a.new` method).